Character: Paz McNamara

 History: Paz never knew the man and woman that gave her life.
 She was found at a safe-drop site for infants, and given over to the care of the local orphanage.
 She was adopted a few months before her 2nd birthday, by the McNamaras – a white middle class couple living in Asheville, NC.
 The couple had tried numerous times to conceive on their own, but had failed time and time again.
 Mrs. McNamara was especially keen on having a daughter.
 While they preferred an infant to a toddler (and one that could pass for a biological child), they settled for Paz – being the youngest adoption candidate at the time.
 While her domestic life was not a harsh one growing up, there was no denying the feelings of alienation and loneliness.
 Of not being loved and cherished by her parents like any child should.
 Instead, she was that ethnic kid they made do with, and did just the bare minimum that parenting required.
 There was no physical abuse, but there was plenty of emotional negligence on the McNamaras behalf.
 So long as she didn’t starve to death and had plastic baubles to be distracted with she was fine.
 Mr. McNamara spent more time at the office than anywhere else, while the Mrs. preferred shopping trips with girlfriends over any mother-daughter bonding.
 Paz’s time at school wasn’t any better, her lack of confidence and social skills assuring that she’d go largely ignored; provided she wasn’t being teased or pushed around by her classmates.
 The wild tangle of hair and obvious wire braces didn’t help that situation either.

 Upon entering junior high, Paz felt that exclusion from others grow and become overwhelming.
 She felt the need for release, and developed a cutting habit.
 Never deep enough to be fatal, but enough to draw blood and leave visible scars behind.
 Those she always kept covered whenever she could by long-sleeved shirts or sweaters.
 It wasn’t long after that she met Fiona Weir.
 She showed Paz the rare bit of kindness, and introduced her to the Dead of Dixie Society.
 There Paz had the freedom to be herself, to confess her darkest secrets and desires without undo judgment.
 While still gawky and socially inept, she had some modicum of acceptance from her peers in the clandestine group.
-She remained a part of DoDS up until the start of her senior year of high school.
+She remained a part of DoDS up until the start of her junior year of high school.
 The great blaze of Asheville, the tragic death of Albertine Black, and all the controversy that followed on its heels whittled at the group’s cohesive foundations.
-Eventually, they all went their separate ways, thus ending DoDS.
-She was distant for the most part with the others, though she’d still see them around town fairly frequently.
-Those that remained in Asheville anyway.
+While they remained friends for the painful remainder of high school, they gradually drifted apart.
+The rift only grew after half of the group opted to leave town after graduation.
 As always, Paz stuck close to Fiona; and even attended some parties with her as a young adult.
 Her self-harming became less of a nightly ritual, and more of an infrequent occurrence post-high school; as the braces came off and she gained some measure of independence from the apathetic McNamaras.

 It was on their fifth official date, that things took a turn for the unexpected.
 Paz was nervously anticipating physical intimacy for the very first time, and it seemed like Elliott wanted the same.
 But his idea of intimacy was different, much darker and more sinister.
 Not the sweet, slow interlocking and twining of two bodies, oh no. He wanted to be beaten, bruised, sliced, burnt.
 To experience the sweet agony of flesh rending and cracking beneath blade and flame alike.
 Paz was horrified by this man’s sexual ideals, not wanting any of this at all in their relationship.
 This was torture he was proposing, not lovemaking!
 Elliott pleaded with her, saying he’d pay her even for just one night’s worth of twisted pleasure; and would leave afterwards if that’s what she truly wished.
 But she wasn’t having any of it, and promptly turned him away.
 The following weeks passed in misery for her.
 Broken utilities and appliances, overdue rent, and barely enough money for groceries on top of a painful breakup.
 Her cutting habits reared its head with an ugly vengeance as well.
 But with each slice of the blade across her forearm, came a slow epiphany.
 She couldn’t keep subsisting the way she had been for the past year.
 Her meager wages from the hardware store were not enough.
 She needed money, and badly.
 There was only so much Fi could do to help, having her own family to support; and her own folks were definitely out of the question.
 Her mind kept flashing back to Elliott’s words….”I’ll pay you”.
 Perhaps she wasn’t one to be so sanctimonious either.
 A blade in flesh was still a blade flesh, whether it’s hers or his.
 She ended up contacting him again, and agreed to his offer.
 She would receive monetary compensation from him for catering to his masochistic whims.
 Their relationship changed from a romantic to an off the books professional one; and he became her first client in this new venture.